 We expect some of these parking problems or perceived problems to be remedied gradually as driverless cars gain prominence.
 In place of parking, you can expect new little dramas about curbside dropoff spaces.
 To ponder how autonomous vehicles might impact your downtown, see our page about driverless cars and city planning.
 Then as you plan your redevelopment strategy, keep one eye on possible lesser needs for parking as ridesharing and driverless vehicles gain even more traction.

 Another thing that doesn't belong downtown is people problems.
-If you have obvious homelessness, some community mental health issues visible during the day, squatters, or panhandling, that really detracts from the safe atmosphere that needs to form the blank canvas on which all of your exciting activities and attractions will be painted.
+If you have obvious homelessness, some community mental health issues visible during the day, squatters, or panhandling, that really detracts from the perceived safe atmosphere that needs to form the blank canvas on which all of your exciting activities and attractions will be painted.

 Tackle those things; all these people issues need to be resolved anyway, don't you agree?
 Don't just shoo them away; do something about the problem.